linda-seiter/cmsc115-workspace/week1_lab/README.md

 1. Click on `CourseWelcomeTest.java`, then click on the green run button.
 ![console output](images/run_test.png)
-2. The test compares the actual output from executing `CourseWelcome.main` to the expected output.
+2. The test runs the `main` method in `CourseWelcome`, then compares the actual output to the expected output.
 The Junit window appears with a green bar to indicate the test was successful.
 ![console output](images/test1_passed.png)
 3. You can close the Junit window after verifying the test passed.

 ## Task 2 - JavaFacts